Different Types of Companies in India

-There are various forms of business, some of the entities in India:
+There are Various Forms of Firms, Some of the Company Types in India:

 - Private Ltd Company